 Even the Prime Minister’s official residence coming under attack and Crispi was forced to flee under a hail of stones as troops were ordered onto the streets to quell the disturbances.

 On 7 March, less than a week after the defeat at Adowa Prime Minister Crispi resigned.

-Italy had been humbled before the world and her hollow pretensions towards being a great power had been laid bare, but her Imperial ambitions had not diminished neither had they been thwarted as might have been expected.
+Italy had been humbled before the world and her hollow pretensions toward Roman grandeur and being a great power had been laid bare, but her Imperial ambitions had not diminished neither had they been thwarted as might have been expected.

 All Menelik sought was a re-writing of the Treaty of Wachule and the recognition of Ethiopian independence, and in this he was successful.